 The 70,000 square mile Sky Island region covers southeastern Arizona, southwestern New Mexico, and northwestern Mexico.
 Many are protected as state and national parks, and are popular recreation areas and vacation getaways.
 Several of Arizona's major observatories are located atop Sky Island peaks.
 Arizona’s Sky Island ranges include the Baboquivari Mountains (GigaPan), Whetstone Mountains, Chiricahua Mountains, Huachuca Mountains (GigaPan), Pinaleño Mountains, Santa Catalina Mountains, and Santa Rita Mountains.
 The tallest of these areas are the Pinaleño Mountains, rising to 10,720 feet above the Gila River near the town of Safford.
 Though the highest point in the state is in the San Francisco Peaks, these mountains are not considered Sky Islands because they sit atop the Colorado Plateau and not the Basin and Range province.

-Click on the interactive map courtesy of the Sky Island Alliance (SIA) to the right to see wildlife corridors and SIA project areas.
+The map on the right, courtesy of the Sky Island Alliance (SIA), shows the Sky Island ranges and wildlife corridors (click to expand).
+The stars on the map indicate SIA projects.
 SIA is a grassroots organization which works with volunteers, scientists, land owners, public officials, and government agencies to establish protected areas, restore healthy landscapes, and promote public appreciation of the rich natural heritage of native species and habitats in the Sky Island region.

 Read more!
 A Natural History of the Santa Catalina Mountains is available at the Arizona Experience Store.